Australian Reform Party

 So when we look at that in total the Property Law Act tells us that our freehold land is created in fee simple, its created without benefit to the Crown, other than the aforementioned reservations, that as the owners of that property we hold that property without license or fine and we are also assured that each time the land is transferred that all of the rights of the previous owner are transferred to the new owner.

-I know at times we all complain about paying stamp duty, in fact the payment of stamp duty is in fact a payment contrary to fee simple tenure because it is a title without benefit to the Crown and without license or fine.
-The transfer of land title cannot bring about a fee, note fee simple.
-Stamp duty is in fact a fee.
+I know at times we all complain about paying stamp duty, in fact the payment of stamp duty seems to be a payment contrary to fee simple tenure because it is a title without benefit to the Crown and without license or fine.
+Stamp duty seems to be a fee.

 Top